copyleft-org/copyleft-guide/presentations/1hr-GPL/1hr-GPL.markdown

 + Discuss: motivations, origins, then a few of GPL's sections.

++ I understand the mix of backgrounds in the audience.

 # A Restaurant's Lawyer?

 + Considering why you want to learn this.